HortonworksUniversity/Security_Labs/HDF-3.0-AD.md

 ### 1. Setup Ranger and user Synch

 - Follow the steps from [this](https://community.hortonworks.com/articles/58769/hdf-20-enable-ranger-authorization-for-hdf-compone.html) guide with below exceptions:
-  - 1. For configuring Ranger user sync use AD (instead of UNIX)
+  - 1: For configuring Ranger user sync use AD (instead of UNIX) and turn off audit to HDFS
-  - 2. Create ranger users for the Nifi hosts (without realm) and
+  - 2: Create ranger users for the Nifi hosts (without realm) and the Nifi policies
-  - 3. Turn off Audit to HDFS

 1.1.
 Ranger User info tab